-(1) The broad environmental objective of this Plan is to protect, and where possible enhance, contribute to the enhancement of the ecological condition of the water source and its water-dependent ecosystems during the term of this Plan.
+(1) The broad environmental objective of this Plan is to protect, and where possible enhance, the ecological condition of the water source and its water-dependent ecosystems during the term of this Plan.

 Note.
 The ecological condition of the water source will be assess by reference to the condition of high ecological value aquatic ecosystems, target species, communities, populations and key ecosystem functions as defined in the MER Plan for the water source.
 Water-dependent ecosystems in the water source include instream, riparian and floodplain ecosystems.